 Prior to the Knopfler gig, Bennett spent 17 years as a guitarist on tours with Neil Diamond, and in the studio he has worked with everyone from Billy Joel and Barbara Streisand to Rodney Crowell and Vince Gill, and produced Grammy Award-winning artists including Steve Earle, Emmylou Harris, and Marty Stuart.

 Bennett’s career started humbly.
-In the late 1960s, his first gigs were in the bars of Phoenix before he was taken under the wing of session legend Al Casey.
-The relationship led to Bennett’s spending 15 years as a sessioneer in Los Angeles, and then touring with Diamond.
+In the late 1960s, his first gigs were in Phoenix bars before he was taken under the wing of session legend Al Casey.
+The relationship led to Bennett spending 15 years as a sessioneer in Los Angeles, and then touring with Diamond.
 In 1985, he moved to Nashville and changed his focus to production, working on several high-profile albums including seminal Guitar Town by Steve Earle and Live at The Ryman by Emmylou Harris and the Nash Ramblers.

 In ’94, he did his first sessions for Knopfler.
-The album and subsequent tour reinvigorated his love for the guitar, and his most recent work has been with the aforementioned Vince Gill, and with new country star Miranda Lambert.
+The album and subsequent tour reinvigorated his love for the guitar, and his most recent work has been with Gill and new country star Miranda Lambert.

 Vintage Guitar: What inspired you to pick up the guitar in the first place?

 Richard Bennett: I suppose hillbilly music, really.
 I came up listening to early-’50s hillbilly music – Lefty Frizzell, Hank Williams, and Johnny Horton… Hank Thompson, Hank Snow.

 So, did you start on lap steel or standard guitar?

 It was a regular Spanish-style guitar.
 There was Elvis on the Dorsey show, and the Ed Sullivan shows from when I was a kid.
 That’s when I said “I want to play that instrument.”